disraptor/disraptor/README.md

 The experimental shadow DOM mode parses the HTML and hooks it into the host document as a shadow tree.

-This way, no `head` content needs to be transferred to the host document manually.
+This way, no `head` content needs to be transferred to the host document.
 Also, style isolation between Discourse and Disraptor documents is achieved without the need for prefixing, etc.

 Known issues with the shadow DOM mode:

 - [Shadow tree navigation doesn’t go through Ember router](https://meta.discourse.org/t/shadow-tree-navigation-doesn-t-go-through-ember-router/103712): Fixed in the plugin; can be fixed in Discourse.
 - Unstyled document: Occasionally, a document will appear completely unstyled in Firefox until the user opens or closes the developer tools.
 That’s potentially a browser bug in Firefox.
-- @font-face issue: Loading fonts with the CSS `@font-face` at rule doesn’t work when the rule is inside the shadow DOM.
+- @font-face issue: Loading fonts with the CSS `@font-face` rule doesn’t work when the rule is inside the shadow DOM.
 This should be evaluated again in the future.

 ## To do

-- Change semantic of routes to have “targetDomain” and “URL path” instead of “source path” and “target URL”:
+- Change semantics of routes to have “targetDomain” and “URL path” instead of “source path” and “target URL”:

   ```
   http://localhost:8080 + /tira9-client-web